 However, Dr. Richter says that some essential oils can help reduce the problem.
 And for those of you interested in what natural options are available, see our article, The Best Natural Flea Care Options for Your Dog.

 Happy Earth Day!

-We hope you enjoy a lifetime of happiness with your pet that’s as rich and rewarding as it is eco-friendly!
-For more earth-friendly ways to live with pets, visit Rover’s Dog People blog.
+We hope you enjoy a lifetime of happiness with your pet that’s as rich and rewarding as it is light on the planet!
+For more low-impact ways to live with pets, visit Rover’s Dog People blog.

 *This data is based on a survey of 1,000 U.S pet owners conducted by Rover in March 2020 via Pollfish.